-Roedde House was built in 1893 for Gustav and Matilda Roedde who emigrated from Germany via the United States to Canada.
+Roedde House was built in 1893 for Gustav and Matilda Roedde.
+Gustav emigrated from Germany via the United States to Canada.
+Matilda was from Heligoland, a British protectorate located off the coast of Denmark.
 When he finally arrived in Vancouver, Gustav Roedde pursued his chosen profession as a bookbinder and printer.
-The design of Roedde House is attributed to his young friend, Francis Mawson Rattenbury, who became a renowned British Columbian architect with his design for Vancouver's second Court House (now the Vancouver Art Gallery), Victoria's Legislative Buildings, the Empress Hotel and other major commissions.
+The design of Roedde House is attributed to Francis Mawson Rattenbury, who became a renowned British Columbian architect.
 Roedde House is Queen Anne Revival in style, an asymmetrical plan with verandas, bay windows and a turret.

 When the Roedde family sold this House in 1924, its single-family status changed to that of a "boarding house for male tenants", run by a housekeeper who supplied a daily meal.
 Later on, as merely a "rooming house", its exterior and interior deterioration became obvious.
 By the mid 1970's, this pioneer home and others within the Block were earmarked for demolition and the creation of a park.
 Concerned citizens stepped in and plans were developed for "Barclay Heritage Square" as it exists today, with Roedde House Museum and eight neighbouring houses in a park setting.
 The City gave Roedde House a Heritage Designation and undertook its exterior restoration.

 A newly formed Roedde House Preservation Society started interior restoration and furnishing of the House in 1984 – a painstaking process.